armadilloNik/Grove/README.md

 # Grove OS

 ## What is Grove? ##
 Grove is an operating system.
 A very simple one.
-The purpose of Grove is educational, Mostly for my own learning.
+The purpose of Grove is educational.
+Mostly for my own learning.
 I hope to produce something that others can learn from as well.

 ## What features does Grove have? ##
 1. It boots!